thenickrj/Data-Structures/Graph/Readme.md

 ## What is a Graph?

 A graph can be defined as group of vertices and edges that are used to connect these vertices.
-A graph can be seen as a cyclic tree, where the vertices (Nodes) maintain any complex relationship among them instead of having parent child relationship.
+A graph can be seen as a cyclic tree, where the vertices (Nodes) maintain any complex relationship among them instead of having parent child relationship

 <p align="center">
   <a href="https://evilmartians.com/?utm_source=size-limit">